Sydney Harbour National Park

 Later, Goat Island was the site of the first water police station and harbour fire brigade.
 Following this, the island served as a shipyard, and in more recent years it has been a location for filming and concerts, including the television series Water Rats.

 Goat Island is not open to the general public.
-The best way to explore the rich history of Goat Island is on a guided tour with us or with one of our partners.
+The best way to explore the rich history of Goat Island is on a guided tour with NPWS or with one of our partners.

 Take a virtual tour of Goat Island captured with Google Street View Trekker.